 Main Library Hours

 The Robert D. Farber University Archives & Special Collections Department houses Brandeis University's unique and rare primary sources, which support teaching, research, and scholarship at the university and beyond.
-The department comprises three integrated units: the University Archives, which contains materials related to Brandeis University; Special Collections, which contains rare books and manuscript material on many different subjects; and Judaica.
+The department comprises four integrated units: the University Archives, which contains materials related to Brandeis University; Special Collections, which contains rare books and manuscript material on many different subjects; Judaica; and University Records Management.

 The Archives & Special Collections Department offers a range of services to the Brandeis and broader research communities.
 In addition to acquiring, preserving, and providing access to primary source materials in all formats, departmental staff provide classroom instruction on primary source research methods; respond to reference requests and support the research of Brandeis students, faculty, staff, alumni, and unaffiliated scholars; mount physical and electronic exhibitions; participate in university special projects and capstone events; sponsor lectures and outreach programs; offer consultation on the management and disposition of university records; and provide digital access to selected items and collections.